Czechoslovakia–Yugoslavia relations: Cold War period

 Both Czechoslovakia and Democratic Federal Yugoslavia were among 51 original member states of the United Nations.
-Close relations between the two states were canceled after the Tito–Stalin split of 1948.
+Close relations between the two states were canceled after the Tito–Stalin split of 1948, in which Yugoslavia left the Eastern Bloc and founded the Non-Aligned Movement.
 Yugoslavia supported reformist Alexander Dubček and political liberalization in Czechoslovakia which took place in the period of Prague Spring.
 Contrary to its verbal support to Soviet intervention in Hungary in 1956, Yugoslavia strongly condemned the Warsaw Pact invasion of Czechoslovakia in 1968.
 On 12 July 1968 President of Yugoslavia Josip Broz Tito gave an interview to Egyptian daily Al-Ahram where he stated that he believes that Soviet leaders are not "such short-sighted people [...] who would pursue a policy of force to resolve the internal affairs of Czechoslovakia".
 President Tito visited Prague on 9 and 10 August 1968, just days before the intervention while large group of 250,000 demonstrators gathered in Belgrade once the intervention started.
 Yugoslavia provided refuge for numerous Czechoslovak citizens (many on holidays) and politicians including Ota Šik, Jiří Hájek, František Vlasak and Štefan Gašparik.
-1969 Non-Aligned Consultative Meeting was held in Belgrade following the events in Czechoslovakia.
+The 1969 Non-Aligned Consultative Meeting was held in Belgrade following the events in Czechoslovakia.
+Tito wished for Czechoslovakia to liberalize itself and adopt a modern and flexible form of market socialism, similar to what Yugoslavia had done after the acrimonious Tito-Stalin split.
+However, Czechoslovakia would see its brief period of liberalization reversed under the repressive era of Normalization, with orthodox one-party rule and economic centralism re-instated in the country.
+This dashed Tito’s hopes for a post-Stalinist communist movement in Europe, pushing him to further economic relations with the west as well as the Third World.